-Because aeration can cause very serious problems, it is important to be able to accurately measure the aeration at any given time.
+Aeration can cause very serious problems, so it is important to be able to accurately measure aeration levels at any given time.
 With proper measurements one can quantify the susceptibility of one's design or component to the negative effects of aeration.
 Good measurement is key, the following is a discussion of the types of aeration measurement technologies that exist today and their relative advantages and disadvantages.

-The absorption of gamma rays by a material is dependent on the density of the material.
-The aeration is directly proportional to the density of the two phase mixture (air and oil).
-During a gamma ray absorption measurement, a small bundle of collimated gamma rays created by a source, are directed through the detector on the other side.
+The absorption of radiation by a material is dependent on the density of the material.
+The aeration rate is correlated to the density of the two phase mixture (air and oil).
+During a radiation absorption measurement, a small bundle of collimated gamma or x-rays created by a source are directed through the detector on the other side.
 The intensity of the ray is determined on both sides of the air bubbles and the relationship between the two measurements gives a result for the aeration percentage.

 Optical bubble probes

 Optical measurement techniques make use of Snell’s law, which suggests that the refraction and reflection of light is dependent on the refraction index of the materials between which the refraction takes place.
 The refraction index is also dependent on the aeration percentage, so that by measuring the reflection and refraction of light at the end of a probe, the aeration percentage can be determined.
 This technique has the benefit that it can be used for conducting and non-conducting fluids.
 However, it is intrusive and only suitable for very local aeration percentage measurements.